0xsequence/niftyswap/SPECIFICATIONS.md

 Since users can't know exactly how much currency will be required when the transaction is created, they must provide a `_maxCurrency` value which contain the maximum amount of currency they are willing to spend for the entire trade.
 It would've been possible for Niftyswap to support a maximum amount per token $i$, however this would increase the gas cost significantly.
 If proven to be desired, this could be incorporated in Niftyswap V2.

 Additionally, to protect users against miners or third party relayers withholding their Niftyswap trade transactions, a `_deadline` parameter must be provided by the user.
-This `_deadline`is a block number after which a given transaction will revert.
+This `_deadline`is a Unix timestamp after which a given transaction will revert.

 It's also possible for users to pass additional fee recipients via the `_extraFeeRecipients` array.
 Each value in `_extraFeeAmounts` would be deducted from the amount of currency sent by user and would be sent to the corresponding recipients specified in `_extraFeeRecipients`.
 This allows front ends to easily charge a frontend fee, add referal program, etc.